christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

       ...
     </div>
   ```
-  The `navbar-header` class tell Bootstrap that the code inside is what is displayed by default on mobile devices.
+  The `navbar-header` class tells Bootstrap that the code inside is what is displayed by default on mobile devices.

   ![](images/part3s2c.png)

   > Why is mobile layout the default?
 Bootstrap is 'mobile-first,' of course.

   * The `button` element is for the "hamburger" menu on the right.
 It has two classes, `navbar-toggle` and `collapsed`, that say what kind of button it is (i.e., a 'toggle' switch) and what the initial state of menu is ('collapsed', with just the button showing).
 The `button` also has two 'data' attributes, `data-toggle` and `data-target`, that are used by Javascript to control how the menu works.
-Just inside the button are four `span` elements, the last three of which are actually the three horizontal lines that form the button's label.
+Just inside the button are four `span` elements, the last three of which form the three horizontal lines on the button's label.
 The first span is marked as `sr-only`, which means that it would be read aloud by screen-reader software but is invisible to everbody else.

   * The link is actually for branding.
 It's customary for the logo on a website to be clickable, returning the user back to the home page.